scriptingstudio/msomtu/README.md

 * **Duplicate fonts finder**.
 You can find out conflicting and extra app fonts against the font libraries.
 * **New fonts finder**.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.
 * **Predefined fontsets** are custom classes of fonts for easy manipulation with fonts.
 Font classification specifics: cyrillic, non-cyrillic, hieroglyphic of any kind, symbolic, system.
 Fontsets do not intersect.
 You can modify fontsets for your needs.
 * **Font backup**.
-You can backup your fonts to predefined and user defined destinations before deletion.
+You can backup your fonts to predefined and user defined destinations as well before deletion.
 * Copy or move fonts to the font libraries.
 * Flexible search filters.
 * Multi-language help.
 Currently english and russian.
 Non-english help pages are in the separate module.
 You can extend help with your language by the template in the module.